Huey-dev/RemindMe/README.md

 This is a todo list app that utilizes local storage to save username and todos.
 It allow users Create a Username, save todos and also add reminders.
-Its my Hands on practice on Local storage
+Its my Hands on practice with Local storage.